-CHHM 570A/B/C Diakonia: Missional Service
+CHHM 580A/B/C Diakonia: Missional Service

-......(3 credit hours each segment, 9 credit hours total) This module focuses on a biblical-theological vision for the missional nature of Christian faith and the patterns of life, action, and speech which that requires.
+.....(2 credit hours each segment, 6 credit hours total)

+This module focuses on a biblical-theological vision for the missional nature of Christian faith and the patterns of life, action, and speech which that requires.
 We identify the importance of this for an understanding of the nature of the Church and its perceived mission in other times and places.
 Learners form a vision for incarnational service in, with, and through the church, in dialogue with social and cultural factors that contribute to ministry in the 21st century.
 The learner will identify and develop personal postures, approaches, and capacities that support effective, confident cultivation and leadership in missional communities.
-Openseminary M.T.S. program course.